 Elf School in Icelandic.
 Even though is not exactly brand new, its new found glory is exponentially growing lately.

 If you are a folklore lover and wish to deepen your knowledge about Icelandic culture, this would be the place to go.
-It is chocking for some people to know that in recent surveys, almost 30% of Icelanders do believe in elves.
+It is shocking for some people to know that in recent surveys, almost 30% of Icelanders do believe in elves.
 This is not something to joke about and we Icelanders take this quite seriously.

 The school offers a 5 hours course for travelers to learn and master their experience on dwarfs, Trolls, Fairies and gnomes.
 You will even get a diploma!
-The school is located in Reykjavik, so if you wish to learn everything about our 13 types of elves, you should give these new Iceland atracctions a go!
+The school is located in Reykjavik, so if you wish to learn everything about our 13 types of elves, you should give these new Iceland attractions a go!

 Reykjavik’s concert hall was built in 2011.
 There was a huge fuss about its construction because of its planning in the midst of a deep economic crisis.
 Many banks and enterprises collapsed and there were not any bailout, there was a dangerous state in economic terms.